 Medicare Part B Giveback

 Part B Giveback has suddenly become the most popular benefit in Medicare Advantage plans.
-As you know, Medicare Part B has a premium that is set by The Centers of Medicare and Medicaid Services (CMS) annually.
-The standard premium for 2021 is $148.50 and increases based on income from the previous year.
+As you know, Medicare Part B has a premium that is set annually by The Centers of Medicare and Medicaid Services (CMS).
+The standard premium for 2022 is $170.10 and increases based on income from the previous year.

 Each Medicare beneficiary pays this premium, as it is automatically deducted from the Social Security payment before the check is deposited or sent to the individual.
 For those who have Medicaid or other subsidies, the Medicare Part B premiums are paid with state funds or other assistance programs.
 Somehow, someway a Medicare Part B premium is collected and paid.

 Insurance companies that offer Medicare Advantage (Part C) plans have started to offer all or a portion of the Medicare Part B Premium as a benefit.
 Who wouldn’t like to see an increase in Social Security monthly deposit of up to $148.50?
 Annually, this brings almost $1800 income to the homes where there is one Medicare beneficiary.
 For homes with two Medicare beneficiaries, this is an additional household income of $3600.
 That is a trip to see the grandchildren, dinner out more often, a few rounds of golf or a new golf cart, household expenses or just buying food.

 What does it do?

 Exactly, what is the Medicare Part B Giveback?

 Called by several names this is simply a reduction in Medicare Part B premium offered by some Medicare Part C plans.
 There are 48 states and Puerto Rico in 2022 where plans with Part B Giveback are offered.
 These plans have become more and more popular, for obvious reasons.
 Not all plans will have this feature, although more companies have considered offering givebacks at some level.
 The amount covered can range from 10 cents to the full Part B premium cost.